 Playa Hotels & Resorts (PLYA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the developer and operator of all-inclusive resorts had lost 0.11% in the past month.
-In that same time, the Consumer Discretionary sector gained 0.08%, while the S&P 500 gained 3.13%.
+Coming into today, shares of the developer and operator of all-inclusive resorts had gained 8.55% in the past month.
+In that same time, the Consumer Discretionary sector gained 5.57%, while the S&P 500 gained 5.67%.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.56 per share and revenue of $913.64 million.
-These totals would mark changes of +12% and +6.7%, respectively, from last year.
+PLYA's full-year Zacks Consensus Estimates are calling for earnings of $0.56 per share and revenue of $913.64 million.
+These results would represent year-over-year changes of +12% and +6.7%, respectively.

-It is also important to note the recent changes to analyst estimates for Playa Hotels & Resorts.
+Investors should also note any recent changes to analyst estimates for Playa Hotels & Resorts.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Playa Hotels & Resorts currently has a Zacks Rank of #1 (Strong Buy).
+Playa Hotels & Resorts is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Playa Hotels & Resorts has a Forward P/E ratio of 16.04 right now.
-For comparison, its industry has an average Forward P/E of 20.15, which means Playa Hotels & Resorts is trading at a discount to the group.
+Looking at its valuation, Playa Hotels & Resorts is holding a Forward P/E ratio of 16.77.
+Its industry sports an average Forward P/E of 21.02, so we one might conclude that Playa Hotels & Resorts is trading at a discount comparatively.

 The Hotels and Motels industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 36, which puts it in the top 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 36, putting it in the top 15% of all 250+ industries.